-The elated festival atmosphere promises a weekend of merriment from 9am to 5pm, and for early risers, a pancake breakfast is served up each day at 7am at Mac Dutra Park, with proceeds benefiting the Half Moon Bay High School Basketball Team.
+The elated festival atmosphere promises a weekend of merriment from 9am to 5pm, and for early risers, a pancake breakfast is served up each day at 7am at City Hall (at the corner of Main and Kelly Streets), with proceeds benefiting the Half Moon Bay High School Basketball Team.
 The events and entertainment seem limitless with lively musical entertainment spanning 4 stages, a creepy haunted Barn, a pie eating and costume contest, a world famous pumpkin carving station, a thrilling zip-line and bungee jump, plus photo opportunities with Gourdy, the jovial festival mascot, and so much more!

-But don’t forget to settle into a curbside spot for the Great Pumpkin Parade which begins promptly at noon, where spectators delight in everything from marching bands, to colorful floats, to spooky costumed Halloween characters, to a grand Marshall, who this year is San Francisco Giants great Rich Aurilia.
+But don’t forget to settle into a curbside spot for the Great Pumpkin Parade which begins promptly at noon on Saturday, where spectators delight in everything from marching bands, to colorful floats, to spooky costumed Halloween characters.

 Relish in Luscious PUMPKIN Festival Fare

 Dozens of discriminating cuisine options are peppered throughout the festival areas including the main food court located at IDES Hall, which features home-spun options crafted and served up by community groups.
-Pumpkin smoothies are blended by Half Moon Bay High School Water Polo team, Mariners Community Church’s is dishing out their famous Pumpkin Mac N Cheese, and sautéed coastal artichokes are served up by the Knights of Columbus… just to name a few!
+Pumpkin smoothies are blended by Half Moon Bay High School Water Polo team, the local 4-H club dishes out slices of their famous pumpkin rolls, and sautéed coastal artichokes are served up by the Knights of Columbus… just to name a few!
 Plus a bevy of tasty adult beverages are available, including artisanal cocktails, wine, and craft beer like Half Moon Bay Brewery’s Pumpkin Harvest Ale.

 World Champion PUMPKIN Weigh Off

-The excitement builds earlier in the month when the Safeway World Champion Pumpkin Weigh Off takes place on October 9, 2017 (always on Columbus Day) from 7am to 11am.
+The excitement builds earlier in the month when the Safeway World Champion Pumpkin Weigh Off takes place on October 14, 2019 (always on Columbus Day) from 7am to 11am.
 With vendors and local media coverage, the “Superbowl of Weigh offs” dispenses a $30,000 grand prize to the winning colossal gourd.
-Last year’s winner, Cindy Tobeck took the prize with her 1,910-pound champion mega-gourd.
-The 2017 Grand champion, along with the top five weigh-off pumpkins, will be on display at the Pumpkin Festival.
+Last year’s winner, Steve Daletas, took the prize with his 2,170-pound champion mega-gourd.
+The 2019 Grand champion, along with the top five weigh-off pumpkins, will be on display at the Pumpkin Festival.

 PUMPKIN FESTIVAL History and Community